-- A.2 The various policies within the Local Development Plan promote development that balance and integrate social, economic, environmental and linguistic factors in order to meet the needs of residents now and in future; e.g. Strategic Policy PS 5, which provides the principles of sustainable development; Strategic Policy PS 6, which provides the framework for considering mitigating measures of climate change and adapting to them (see Appendix 1). - A3 With respect to the Welsh language, a sustainable development involves the promotion of situations in communities that are important cornerstones of linguistic planning, such as passing on the Welsh language in the home (or the socialisation of Welsh in the family), and providing and replicating the necessary social context to use the Welsh language as part of the normal fabric of society.
+A2 The various policies within the Local Development Plan promote development that balance and integrate social, economic, environmental and linguistic factors in order to meet the needs of residents now and in future; e.g. Strategic Policy PS 5, which provides the principles of sustainable development; Strategic Policy PS 6, which provides the framework for considering mitigating the impact of climate change and adapting to them (see Appendix 1).
+A3 With respect to the Welsh language, a sustainable development involves the promotion, protection and strengthening the situations in communities that are important cornerstones of linguistic planning, such as speaking the Welsh language in the home (or the socialisation of Welsh in the family), and providing and replicating the necessary social context to use the Welsh language as part of the normal fabric of society.